marc2o/Music/readme.md

 Songs can be saved as AIFF.
 I have written the save routine from a scratch.
 Just press *s* during playback to toggle saving on exit.
 The composer and title info, if specified in the mml, will be written to the AIFF as well.

-The MML instrucions set is not complete, yet – and not really standard.
+The MML instrucions set is not complete, yet – and not really standard in some aspects.

+**Update:** This programm doesn’t any longer just starts playing the »built-in« music.
+Instead you can now open your own mml-file per drag-n-drop on the LÖVE app icon or window while this program is running (as long as your mml-file is compatible with this programm, of course 😊).

 ## Already implemented